The Benefits of Reinforced Vapour Barriers

 If not adequately controlled, this condensation will occur within the habitable space, or within the fabric of the wall and roof elements.
 If left unresolved (or worse, if undetected) the resultant liquid water condensation can lead to structural problems such as warping of timber, corrosion of steel, or damage to insulation, decorative finishes and building services.
 Trapped moisture can also lead to mould growth, presenting a substantial risk to the health of the building’s occupants, and can ultimately lead to expensive and complex remedial action, which can be hugely disruptive to occupants.

-An important aspect of mitigating these risks is the vapour barrier, typically a simple polythene sheet installed continuously on the warm side of the buildings insulation and sealed to provide a barrier to the ingress of moisture vapour.
-Although this may appear to be one of the more straightforward parts of a building specification, ensuring an adequate and durable seal is achieved can be more complex than it first appears.
+An important aspect of mitigating these risks is the vapour barrier, for example a simple polythene sheet installed continuously on the warm side of the buildings insulation and sealed to provide a barrier to the ingress of moisture vapour.
+Although this may appear to be one of the more straightforward parts of a building specification, ensuring an adequate seal is achieved can be more complex than it first appears.

 Un-reinforced vapour barriers are manufactured by extruding a continuous layer of polyethylene beads to make a single layer membrane.
 Many of the performance characteristics of such membranes are directly related to the thickness of the material used, therefore to get a higher vapour resistance, tensile strength, puncture resistance etc. you need to use a thicker membrane.
 Along with the membrane being thicker, they become less flexible; this can then lead to installation and detailing challenges.